-Qualification title NCFE CACHE Level 5 Diploma in Leadership and Management for Adult Care Ofqual qualification number (QN) 610/0673/7 Aim reference 61006737 Guided learning hours (GLH) 790 Total qualification time (TQT) 950 Credit value 95 Minimum age 19+ Qualification purpose This qualification is designed to support the development of registered managers of adult social care services.
+Qualification title NCFE CACHE Level 5 Diploma in Leadership and Management for Adult Care Ofqual qualification number (QN) 610/0673/7 Aim reference 61006737 Guided learning hours (GLH) 790 Total qualification time (TQT) 950 Credit value 95 Minimum age 19 Qualification purpose This qualification is designed to support the development of registered managers of adult social care services.
 The qualification provides learners with the knowledge and skills needed to work in adult social care and to have responsibility for leading and managing a service.
 This will include managing and improving care and support for individuals accessing the service, supporting and developing the workforce, and driving the vision for their service or organisation.
 This qualification is most suitable for those working in a managerial role in adult care settings who are looking to progress their career.
-It is also appropriate for managers who have not yet achieved a vocational qualification at level 5.
-Grading Achieved/not yet achieved Assessment method Internally assessed and ex kternally quality assured po rtfolio of evidence.
-Work/industry placement experience setting to be able to study orking in a managerial role for the Level 5 Diploma in I re as they will need to show eadership and Apprenticeship standards knowledge and skills.
-This qualification can be undertaken as part of the Leader in Adult Care apprenticeship standard.
-If learners have not already achieved qualifications in English and maths, level 2 functional skills in English and maths can also be taken.
-For apprenticeship standards, the latest standard and assessment plan documents, available from the Institute for Apprenticeships and Technical Education (IFATE) www.instituteforapprenticeships.org should always be consulted to ensure that all mandatory qualifications, units, assessment, on-the-job hours and apprenticeship conditions are achieved and evidenced.
+It is also appropriate for managers who have not yet achieved a vocational Grading qualification at level 5.
+Achieved/not yet achieved Assessment method Internally assessed and ex cternally quality assured po rtfolio of evidence.
+Work/industry placement experience Learners will need to be working in a managerial role in an appropriate setting to be able to study for the Level 5 Diploma in Leadership and Management for Adult Care as they will need to show competence in both knowledge and skills.
+Apprenticeship standards This qualification can be used apprenticeship standard.
+It qualifications in English are English and mathematics of English and mathematics of Education (IfATE) www.instandare. ndertaken as part of the Le f learners have not already and mathematics, level 2 Furcan also be taken. rds, the latest standard and the Institute for Apprentice stituteforapprenticeships.ord Il mandatory qualifications, enticeship conditions are accepted. achieved nctional Skills in I assessment plan ships and Technical g, should always be units, assessment,